This article is not about building a

 If you don't have a resource group yet, you can click the new button on Resource Group.

-We won't be using any monitoring, for now, so leave that to no.
+We won't be using any monitoring, so leave that to no.

 We also won't be using Tags, so click to the end and push

 There we go.
 We created an empty Azure App Service, which looks like this if we follow the URL.